aspirepress/infrastructure/projects/traefik/README.md

 # Docker Network Proxy

-The proxy depends on an external network being defined, so run the following in your shell (you only ever need to do this once)

-    docker network create traefik
+## Quick Start

+    bin/up
+    echo "127.0.0.1 api.aspiredev.org staging.aspiredev.org" | sudo tee -a /etc/hosts
+    echo "::1       api.aspiredev.org staging.aspiredev.org" | sudo tee -a /etc/hosts

+_(Windows users, **including WSL2**: edit `C:\Windows\System32\drivers\etc\hosts` instead of /etc/hosts)_

-### Enabling the proxy in docker-compose.yml
+## Enabling the proxy in docker-compose.yml

-Add the following to the service you want proxied, substituting `myservice` and `myhostname` appropriately (`myservice` can be anything you want, but it must be unique across all your docker containers)
+Add the following to the service you want proxied, substituting `myservice` and `myhostname.local` appropriately

+`myservice` can be anything you want, but it must be unique across all your docker containers

     labels:
       - "traefik.enable=true"